Urethane Bowling Balls: Why, When and How…

 Durability

 Polyurethane bowling balls are quite durable.
-So much so that they can last for up to 10 or more years is even if kept well maintained.
-However, reactive resin bowling balls were developed later with a stronger mix of materials, providing them with better durability, making reactive resin balls more durable than urethane bowling balls.
+So much so that they can last for up to 10 or more years even if kept well-maintained.
+However, reactive resin bowling balls were developed later with a stronger mix of materials, providing them with better durability and making reactive resin balls more durable than urethane bowling balls.

 Controllability

 It all boils down to controllability and ease of use.
-Reactive resin bowling balls are very hooking-forward, which is why they are difficult to control.
+Reactive resin bowling balls are very hooking-forward and difficult to control.
 They are mostly used by intermediate and professional bowlers looking for strikes.

 Compared to reactive resin bowling balls, urethane bowling balls are much easier to control due to their lesser friction and hook ability on the bowling lane surface.
-These bowling balls are preferred by beginners, intermediates, and professional bowlers.
+Beginners, intermediates, and professional bowlers prefer these bowling balls.

 Check out our in-depth article on reactive resin bowling balls here: Reactive Resin Bowling Balls – Who is it for?